cycleapple/GPTTools/README.md

 ## Regex Generation Tool
 This tool generates a regular expression based on user-provided input for the requirement.
 The generated regular expression is created using a Python package called regex and is tested against sample input using an online regular expression tester, Regex101.

-# Contributing
-Contributions are always welcome!
-If you have any ideas for improvements or new features, feel free to create a pull request.

 # License
 This project is licensed under the MIT License.